mefranklin6/ExtronDatabaseConnector/README.md

 ## Future
 Make this system vendor agnostic.
 Move the ECS code examples and anything Extron specific to its' own module so we can write modules for other vendors.

 Re-write in Go using Gin.
 I want to do this as a way to learn Go better, plus it should be somewhere around 18x faster.
+See the experimental branch with the Go server.